gclen/cyberspacy/README.rst

 ``Span._.url``       list    ``(index, token)`` tuples of the span's URLs.
 ==================== ======= ===

-The attributes provided by the EmailDetector class are:
+The attributes provided by the EmailTagger class are:

 =========================   ======= ===
 ``Token._.is_email_addr``   bool    Whether the token is an email address.